OMouta/Jelly/README.md

 # Jelly 🪼

-> ⚠️ **Beta Release**: Jelly is currently in beta (v0.1.0).
+> ⚠️ **Beta Release**: Jelly is currently in beta (v0.2.0).
 While functional, expect some rough edges and breaking changes.
 Feedback and contributions welcome!

 A modern package manager for Roblox, built on top of Wally.
-Jelly provides a streamlined, pnpm-like experience by integrating dependency management directly into your Rojo project files, eliminating the need for separate `wally.toml` files.
+Jelly provides a streamlined, pnpm-like experience with intelligent package optimization and a clean JSON configuration format.

 ## Features

-- 📦 **Unified Configuration**: Manage dependencies directly in your `default.project.json` files
+- 📦 **Clean JSON Configuration**: Manage dependencies in a familiar `jelly.json` format
 - 🧹 **Smart Package Cleanup**: Automatically removes unnecessary files (docs, tests, README) and optimizes package structure
 - 💡 **Intelligent Module Resolution**: Handles messy package structures and fixes require paths automatically
 - 🔍 **Enhanced Package Search**: Search the Wally registry with customizable result limits
 - 📋 **Detailed Package Info**: Get comprehensive information about any package
-- 🚀 **Project Initialization**: Create new Rojo projects with a single command
 - 🎯 **Wally Compatible**: Uses the same packages and registry as Wally
 - 💾 **Space Efficient**: Like pnpm, removes bloat and keeps only what you need